Approved September 1, 2011

 7-101.
 Amendments to Bylaws.

-These Bylaws may be amended only at a meeting of the Consortium’s Executive Committee with reasonable notice and period for comment.
-A Motion to Amend requires a majority vote of members of the Executive Committee.
+These Bylaws may be amended only at a meeting of the Consortium’s Board of Directors with reasonable notice and period for comment.
+A Motion to Amend requires a majority vote of members of the Board of Directors.